Gaetanneo/Secure-Java-App-Deployment/README.md

 ```
 ![pic43](https://github.com/user-attachments/assets/8cf76e34-424c-4d16-90ba-f98a59731ef2)
               * You can see that it saved a secret config file (registry-credentials.yml) for the gitlab instance CI registry, using the deploy tokens we just obtained.
               * The last part of this authentication process will be applying/installing that gitlab instance secret to the EKS cluster, using kubectl.
 This will establish the full handshake connection between your gitlab instance CI registry and your EKS cluster in AWS.
-Run the command: ` kubectl apply -f registry-credentials.yml
+From your local terminal, Run the command: `kubectl apply -f registry-credentials.yml`

  * Create an agent configuration file named config.yaml in your local machine gitlab repository:
 ```